EmielZuurbier/AudioModuleJS/Readme.md

 # AudioModuleJS
 Javascript module for Web Audio API.
-It is designed to make it easier to create and play sounds by create Audio objects.
+It is designed to make it easier to create and play sounds by creating Audio objects.

 ## How does it work?